What Does A Real Estate Agent Do?

-Tip 2: Ask A Few Questions
+Tip 2: Ask Questions

-It’s helpful to work with a real estate agent who can teach you things about the area that you didn’t already know, as one of the major reasons why you hire an agent is to gain access to their insider knowledge and connections.
+It’s helpful to work with a real estate agent who can teach you things about the area, as one of the major reasons why you hire an agent is to gain access to their insider knowledge and connections.

-Tip 3: Check On The Status Of Your Agent’s Licensing
+Tip 3: Check On Your Agent’s License

 Most states require that real estate agents register with a licensing board where state agents can record disciplinary actions or complaints.
 Before you agree to work with a certain agent, locate your state’s real estate licensing board and look up your agent.
-Make sure that their license is in good standing, that they have a clean record and that there are no pending disciplinary actions on their record.
+Make sure their license is in good standing, they have a clean record and there are no pending disciplinary actions on their record.

 Tip 4: Look For Flexibility